Ighton/mythic-bastionland/4. Places/Holdings/Bannockbry.md

-Seat of power of the [[March of Dunwarr]], ruled by [[Prince Eurion, The Emerald Knight]].
+Seat of power of the [[Eastmark]], ruled by [[Prince Eurion, The Emerald Knight]].
 A sizable city, and the largest settlement in the realm.

 Outer towers are adorned with tall beacons, chimney-like constructions.
 They are overgrown and poorly-kept.
 The central bailey holds a small tomb in its cellar.
 In the great hall, a small podium of to the side is where musicians play.
 The walls are adorned with heraldry from the various rulers of Bannockbry.